-- Each of the independent non-executive directors is required to inform the Stock Exchange and the Company as soon as practicable if there is any change in his/her own personal particulars that may affect his/her independence - The independent non-executive directors are required to confirm with the Company whether he/she has any financial, business, family or other material/relevant relationship with each other on a semi-annual basis - All directors have continuing duty to update the Company on any changes to their other appointments which will be reviewed by the Company
+- Each of the independent non-executive directors is required to inform the Company and the Stock Exchange as soon as practicable if there is any subsequent change of circumstances which may affect his/her independence. - The independent non-executive directors are required to confirm with the Company whether he/she has any financial, business, family or other material/relevant relationship with each other on a semi-annual basis. - All directors have continuing obligation to update the Company on any changes to their other appointments which will be reviewed by the Company.